GW2 Thief Guide, Build - These Thief Build Are Going To Steal Your Heart!

 In the second position, Havoc Specialist provides extra damage for the amount of endurance that you spent, giving you more power after dodging.
 Meanwhile Staff Master grants you extra endurance as you spend your initiative.
 All of the third slot traits replace your dodge with something else.
 Bounding Dodger is a really powerful option.
 It turns your dodge roll into an ability called Bound that deals AoE damage.
 Lotus Training provides extra conditions instead, while Unhindered Combatant brings in some extra crowd control.

-Deadeye – the new weapon type for this elite spec is rifle.
-It opens up a potential to become a ranged damage dealer, but it’s rarely used in other situations than running around in the open world.
+Deadeye – the new weapon type for this elite spec is a rifle.
+It opens up the potential to become a ranged damage dealer, but it’s rarely used in other situations than running around in the open world.
 It also grants access to cantrip skills that provide extra survivability and crowd control.
 This tree can be used in setups that require single target DPS.

 The stealing mechanic is replaced by Deadeye’s Marks.
 Marking an enemy lets you generate malice stacks when you hit them with your abilities.
 These stacks will be consumed to empower a stealth attack when you use it.